 This project aimed to understand the decision-making processes underlying climate finance allocations and to identify potentially novel ways of intervening in or managing climate finance flows to increase their ability to support gender equity, community-based goals, and adaptive processes in the Pacific.

-The project will examine:
+The project examined:

 - the types of adaptation projects that get funded